Predominating a vertex in the connected domination game: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:G|x_upper}}

 Recall the statement of Theorem~\ref{thm:G|x_upper}: if $G$ is a connected graph with $\ggcd(G) \geq 3$ and $x \in V(G)$, then and the bound is sharp.
-Note that the condition $\ggcd(G) \geq 3$ is necessary as~\eqref{eq:upper} cannot hold if $\ggcd(G) = 1$, and there are plenty of graphs $G$ with $\ggcd(G) = 2$ and $\ggcd(G|x) > 1$.
+Note that the condition $\ggcd(G) \geq 3$ is necessary as~\eqref{eq:upper} cannot hold if $\ggcd(G) = 1$, and there are plenty of graphs $G$ with $\ggcd(G) = 2$ and $\ggcd(G|x) > 1$ (for example a graph obtained from two copies of $K_n$ ($n \ge 3$) with exactly one edge between them).
 Before proving the theorem we add that a slightly weaker bound

 is significantly easier to obtain---see~\eqref{eq:weak-bounds} below.